n1nj4sec/pupy/README.md

 config set gen os linux
 gen -D /projects/default/
 ```
-You can not use help to find commands, edit the config, generate
+You can now use help to find commands, edit the config, generate
 clients, etc..
 You'll want to use the -D
 /projects/default/ when generating clients, it
 makes it easy to pop back over on your